 Drapanias

-Located about 5 km east of Kissamos, the beach is full of rocks and pebbles and not very wide.
-There are a few hotels in the area that provide the possibility of renting beach umbrellas.
+Located about 5 km east of Kissamos, the beach is full of rocks, pebbles, and not very wide.
+A few hotels in the area offer beach umbrella rentals.

-The beach area is about 2 km long, but not very wide.
-The sea here is shallow but tends to be wavy due to the northern winds.
+The beach area is about 2 km long but not very wide.
+The shallow sea here tends to be wavy due to the northern winds.

-In the area, there are also a few bars and tavernas, as well as two different camping sites.
+There are also a few bars and tavernas in the area, as well as two different camping sites.

 Korfalonas

-Right next to Drapanias and still moving west towards the town of Kissamos, Korfalonas is a village and beach with sand and pebbles and shallow waters, sharing the same characteristics as Drapanias, with some windy days during the season.
+Right next to Drapanias and still moving west towards Kissamos, Korfalonas is a village and beach with sand, pebbles, and shallow waters, sharing the same characteristics as Drapanias, with some windy days during the season.

-There are a few facilities on this tranquil beach for those who want to rent an umbrella and loungers.
-There are also a few hotels and restaurants in the area too.
+This tranquil beach has a few facilities for those who want to rent an umbrella and loungers.
+There are also a few hotels and restaurants in the area.

 Livadia Beach

 Livadia is a popular beach in Kissamos, right next to Korfalonas Beach.
-It is a long stretch of shore that begins right next to Korfalonas and extends for about 2 km, to end by the stadium of Kissamos.
+It is a long stretch of shore that begins right next to Korfalonas and extends for about 2 km to end by the Kissamos stadium.

-Like all the beaches along the Gulf of Kisssamos features coarse sand and pebbles while the northern winds are a common occurrence.
+Like all the beaches along the Gulf of Kissamos, it features coarse sand and pebbles, and northern winds are common.

-There are not many organized structures or tourist facilities, just a few beach bars and tavernas that offer umbrellas for rent.
+There are not many organized structures or tourist facilities, just a few beach bars and tavernas that rent umbrellas.

 Telonio Beach

-Telonio is a popular beach in the area as it is less than one kilometer from the center of Kissamos village.
+Telonio is a popular beach in the area.
+It is less than one kilometer from the center of Kissamos village.
 The shore runs from the end of Livadia Beach to the main pedestrian street in the town.

 The beach features a busy seaside promenade with restaurants and cafés.
-The shore combines sand and pebbles, it is shallow but also windy, therefore the sea is not often calm.
+The shore combines sand and pebbles; it is shallow but windy, so the sea is not often calm.

 Mavros Molos